As part of OLA's ongoing mission to educate consumers about short-term,

 personal information.
 OLA encourages its members to display the OLA logo on

-their websites so consumers can borrow with confidence.
+their websites so consumers know they can borrow with confidence.

 a debt collection agency calls you, even if you recognize the debt, remember to